 Please review the following sites for information and resources on COVID-19 related subjects for members of the DoD community.

 Will I/ITSEC require attendees and exhibitors to wear masks?

 Mask-wearing at NTSA meetings and events will be optional.
 NTSA expects attendees to take responsibility themselves for following guidance from the Centers for Disease Control (CDC) on measures to reduce infection from COVID-19 and to protect against severe complications.

 Will I/ITSEC provide onsite COVID-19 testing?

-- If needed upon arrival in Orlando, COVID-19 Testing Facilities are available.
+- Onsite testing is not required but if needed upon arrival in Orlando, COVID-19 Testing Facilities are available.

 Will there be pre-screening methods to determine the health of attendees before they enter the OCCC?

 Attendees who are not feeling well are asked to take an at-home COVID-19 rapid antigen test before traveling to a NTSA meeting and should not attend if they test positive or have symptoms of COVID-19.
 NTSA will not be requiring proof of these measures, however, but calls on the community to act responsibly and with consideration for the health and safety of others.